 Now, here I go with my tips.
 All the following links are affiliate:

 - Get the best bundt pans.
 I am obsessed with Nordic Ware because of Angelo.
-The one that I used today is the Bavarian and I got it on Amazon.
+The one that I used today is the Bavarian which I got it on Amazon.

 - Fill your bundt pan up to two thirds and no more, to avoid batter spills in the oven.